image

 Greta L. PolitesWelcome!

-I used to have time for research, and I used to be pretty darned good at it (while recognizing that most of it is pointless in the "real world").
+I used to have time for research, and I used to be pretty darned good at it (while recognizing that most IS research is completely pointless in the "real world").
 My research has focused primarily on individual level behavioral aspects of IS use.
-My dissertation research stream, for which I am best known, focuses on IS habits, resistance to new technology adoption, and the interplay between IS habits and organizational routines.
+My dissertation research stream, for which I am best known, focused on IS habits, resistance to new technology adoption, and the interplay between IS habits and organizational routines.
 My work has been published in MIS Quarterly (twice), Journal of the AIS (twice), European Journal of Information Systems (thrice), and a number of lesser outlets.
 I have received several best paper and reviewer awards, including the 2012 Paper of the Year Award from MIS Quarterly, and the 2011 Reviewer of the Year Award from Information Systems Research.
 I have served frequently as an associate editor, and more recently as a conference track co-chair, for prestigious international conferences.

 Now you know a little more about me -- both my job and my life.